 Custom websites are tailored completely to the needs of your school, and can have highly specific features, pages and functionality.
 As it’s built from the ground up, just for your school, it’s the more expensive of the two website options and requires more time from start to finish.

-Option two is a theme website, which is based on a set structure, but filled up with the personal elements of your school like colors, logos, images and content.
+Option two is a theme website, which is based on a set structure, but filled up with the personal elements of your school like colours, logos, images and content.
 Theme school websites are great if you need a really quick time turnaround and you’re on a tight budget.
 Theme websites by Digistorm cater to various goals, such as increasing applications or building your sense of community.

 No matter the scope of your project or the budget at hand, you’ll be able to create a visually appealing and modern website that suits your school’s needs.